Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If books are renewed online on the day they are due, the renewal must be done before midnight or there will be an overdue fine assessed.

 Do not ask for renewals as a part of a phone message left at the library after hours or by email message.
 Call and speak to a library employee during regular hours or renew online.

-The BookMyne app is being phased out and no longer receives updates.
+The BookMyne app has been phased out.
 Our online catalog is now mobile friendly and can be used to check your account, renew books, and put books on hold.

 Please do not tape any books or pages.
 The library uses special glue to fix ripped, torn or loose pages and covers.
 Tape is actually bad for the paper the books are printed on.
 So, if you accidentally rip a page or find a torn or loose page, please gather the pieces and let a librarian know about the damage when you bring the item back.